ArctosDB/documentation-wiki/_documentation/catalog.markdown

 # Defining Collections

 Collections in Arctos are wholly administrative.
 Collections may be comprised of a taxa (*e.g.* mammals), of various taxa organized for some purpose (such at the [Hildebrandt Collection at MVZ](http://mvz.berkeley.edu/Other_Collections.html)), by legacy usage, or anything else.
-The sole functional or technical consideration is code tables, which are tied to collection type (collection_cde).
-For example, see the diversity of [Attributes available to collections](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_TYPE), which can select which ones to use and view.

 Legacy collections often exist for various reasons, and these may have duplicate catalog numbers, unpredictable formats which may confuse users, or contain arbitrary divisions which no longer are relevant.
 Combining these into a unified collection in Arctos is generally